-Before applying the adhesive it’s very important to prepare a balancing situation because even using quick-setting (5 minute) epoxy, it is not possible to hold the two halves in place without arranging a support.
+Before applying the adhesive it’s very important to prepare a balancing situation because even using quick-setting (5-minute) epoxy, it is not possible to hold the two halves in place without arranging a support system.

 It is almost impossible to line up a broken marble slab when it is laid flat.
 A counter-intuitive fact is that the best way is to support the two halves vertically.

-If the break is clean, the two halves should “key-in” together to form a perfect fit.
-Our recommended gluing method is to use the force of gravity to push and hold the upper piece in position while the glue hardens.
+If the break is clean, the two halves should “key in” together to form a perfect fit.
+Our recommended gluing method is to use the force of gravity to hold the upper piece in position while the glue hardens.
 We secure the lower part with woodworker’s clamps as shown above.